sam-morin/nottbox/README.md

 Since Nottbox is a bash script, it has a very small footprint at under 500KB.

-If this script proves to be useful to you, it probably means you need to:
+If Nottbox proves to be useful to you, it probably means you need to:

 <ul>
     <li>check to ensure you're running on the latest firmware version on all devices within your Unifi environment, including the network controller</li>